Welcome to Woking Walk-in Centre

-We provide a wide range of services aimed at the treatment of minor injuries and illness, as well as the improvement of the health and well-being of the local community. *Please note, there is also an X ray service available at Woking Walk-in centre, between 9:00am and 4:30pm.
+We provide a wide range of services aimed at the treatment of minor injuries and illness, as well as the improvement of the health and well-being of the local community. *Please note, there is also an X ray service available at Woking Walk-in Centre, from 9.00am to 4.30pm.

 More about us

 We provide assessment and treatment for the following:

 - Abdominal pains – stomach complaints such as indigestion, constipation, vomiting and diarrhoea

 - Allergies including hay fever